jbakse/site_builder/docs/music/index.md

 Now we have a format to represent a melody and a function to play it.
 Now we need to generate our melody.

-We could generate a melody by picking random notes and random lengths, but that would be like generating images by randomly assigning colors to pixels: the result will be noise, in many senses.
+We could generate a melody by picking random notes and random lengths, but that would be like generating images by randomly assigning colors to pixels.
+The result would be noise—in many senses—but we want to make music.

 ::: .discussion
 ## What Kind of Melody do We Want?